boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 *   **AI's Role:** An advanced biostatistician and research methodologist.

 ***Follow-up Prompt:***
-"Now, let's detail the plan for the association model.
+"*Now, let's detail the plan for the association model.*
-1.  **Inferential Analysis Plan:** Describe the plan to use bivariate analysis (e.g., chi-square, t-tests) followed by multivariable logistic regression to identify factors independently associated with `[e.g., low digital health literacy]`.
+*1.  **Inferential Analysis Plan:** Describe the plan to use bivariate analysis (e.g., chi-square, t-tests) followed by multivariable logistic regression to identify factors independently associated with `[e.g., low digital health literacy].*
-2.  **Model Assumptions:** List the key assumptions of logistic regression that must be checked, including multicollinearity (VIF), linearity of the logit, and influential outliers (Cook's Distance).
+*2.  **Model Assumptions:** List the key assumptions of logistic regression that must be checked, including multicollinearity (VIF), linearity of the logit, and influential outliers (Cook's Distance).*
-3.  **Plan for Success:** Based on Section 3.4 of the guide, generate a bulleted list of proactive measures to ensure the success and credibility of this research, including points on a priori power analysis, data quality, and collaboration with a statistician."
+*3.  **Plan for Success:** Based on Section 3.4 of the guide, generate a bulleted list of proactive measures to ensure the success and credibility of this research, including points on a priori power analysis, data quality, and collaboration with a statistician.*"

 ---